 User Review( votes)

 TECHNE is comprised of seven academic partner institutions: Royal Holloway University of London (co-coordinator), University of Roehampton, Brighton University, Kingston University, Royal College of Art, University of Surrey, University of the Arts London; and a range of cultural partner organizations.

-Study Subject: These studentships are available in following subject areas:
+- Study Subject: These studentships are available in the following subject areas:

 - Art History